Long gone are the days of grabbing a legal pad, a calculator, and a pen to handle big personal finance tasks.

 Your credit score is an asset that you should protect.
 The easiest way to do that is to consistently monitor your credit reports and scores.

-Just a short addition to what we’ve already said about Credit Sesame.
-When you open an account you get access to a free credit score every single month.
+This is just a short addition to what we’ve already said about Credit Sesame.
+When you open an account, you get access to a free credit score every single month.

 Tax Software Tools

-Benjamin Franklin is often quoted, saying, “…in this world nothing can be said to be certain, except death and taxes.”
+Benjamin Franklin is often quoted as saying, “…in this world, nothing can be said to be certain, except death and taxes.”

 Since that is absolutely true, why not use some software tools to manage your taxes?
 It sure can make the process of filing out page after page of forms a lot easier.